jarusll/the-logs/index.md

 Brainfucked myself with firewall rules.
 For some reason 443 wasn't going through it.
 I switched to `ufw` and allowed all necessary ports and it worked.
 I can start migrating my site to vps.

+I won't automate anything for now.
+Will run this scavenged setup for a while so I can appreciate abstractions.

 # 2022-05-29

 I wrote a piece today.
 One is half done.